alberthfang/alberthfang.github.io/_pages/research.md

 > &nbsp;

+**The Comparative Effectiveness on Turnout of Positively versus Negatively Framed Descriptive Norms in Mobilization Campaigns** Joint with Alan S. Gerber, Gregory A. Huber, and Catlan E. Reardon.
+Forthcoming, _American Politics Research_.

+> <a onclick="openClose('posnegnorms')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="posnegnorms" class="texter">Are mobilization appeals that include information about descriptive voting norms more effective at increasing turnout when the descriptive norm is framed positively (by highlighting a referent’s desirable behavior and encouraging consistent behavior) instead of negatively (by highlighting a referent’s lack of desirable behavior as problematic but also encouraging that behavior)?
+Few published studies have experimentally assessed this question and yield mixed results.
+We address the need for additional replication by designing and analyzing data from two field experiments conducted across four states in the 2014 primary and general elections.
+We find no differential effects on turnout of framing descriptive voting norms positively or negatively.
+The results are not sensitive to election context, the mode of treatment delivery, or whether the descriptive norm appeals involve a group or self referent.
+Additional research is needed to understand the conditions under which positive versus negative descriptive norm framing has distinguishable effects on turnout.</p>

+> &nbsp;

 **Do Subtle Linguistic Interventions Priming a Social Identity as a Voter Have Outsized Effects on Voter Turnout?
 Evidence from a New Replication Experiment**.
 Joint with Alan S. Gerber and Gregory A. Huber.
 Forthcoming, _Political Psychology_.

 > [Journal PDF](https://doi.org/10.1111/pops.12446) &bull; [Local PDF](../research/slc_paper.pdf) &bull; [Online Appendix](../research/slc_appx.pdf) &bull; <a onclick="openClose('slc')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>